rajnathsah/FlaskRestfulApi/README.md

 # Flask RESTful Api

+### Sample Flask RESTful Api example with database connectivity and basic authentication

 Flask-RESTful is an extension for flask that adds supports for quickly building REST APIs.

-## Sample Flask RESTful Api example with database connectivity and basic authentication

 1. Install required depencies using
     ```